jmartinez-minaya/CoDabrms/README.md

 # CoDabrms
-Fitting Compositional Data (CoDa) GAMs using brms.
-A Bayesian R2 for CoDa
+Fitting Compositional Data (CoDa) GAMs using `brms`.
+A Bayesian R² for CoDa

 ---